Rogue-1/HTB/FullPWN/Trick.md

 User michael may run the following commands on trick:
     (root) NOPASSWD: /etc/init.d/fail2ban restart
 ```
-Navigate to /tmp and cp over the files and then edit the file.
+Navigate to /tmp and copy over the files and then edit the file.

 ```console
 michael@trick:/tmp$ cp /etc/fail2ban/action.d/iptables-multiport.conf /tmp